 - Research and development expenses consist primarily of employee compensation and consulting costs related to the design, development, and enhancements of our current and potential future products, offset by grant revenue received in support of specific research projects.
 We expense our research and development costs as they are incurred.
 We expect research and development expenses to increase in the future as we pursue further enhancements of our existing product and develop technology for our potential future products, such as the Orion visual cortical prosthesis.
 We also expect to receive additional grants in the future that will be offset primarily against research and development costs. - Clinical and regulatory expenses consist primarily of salaries, travel and related expenses for personnel engaged in clinical and regulatory functions, as well as internal and external costs associated with conducting clinical trials and maintaining relationships with regulatory agencies.
-We expect clinical and regulatory expenses to increase as we assess the safety and efficacy of enhancements to our current Argus II, seek to expand the indications for the Argus II, such as AMD, and prepare to initiate clinical studies of potential future products, such as the Orion visual cortical prosthesis. - Sales and marketing expenses consist primarily of salaries, commissions, travel and related expenses for personnel engaged in sales, marketing and business development functions, as well as costs associated with promotional and other marketing activities including the cost of units consumed as demos or samples.
-We expect sales and marketing expenses to increase as we hire additional sales personnel, initiate additional marketing programs, develop relationships with new distributors, and expand the number of doctors and medical centers that buy and implant our Argus II product and any future products.

-• General and administrative expenses consist primarily of salaries and related expenses for executive, legal, finance, human resources, information technology and administrative personnel, as well as recruiting and professional fees, patent filing costs, insurance costs and other general corporate expenses, including rent.
+We expect clinical and regulatory expenses to increase as we assess the safety and efficacy of enhancements to our current Argus II, seek to expand the indications for the Argus II, and prepare to initiate clinical studies of potential future products such as the Orion visual cortical prosthesis. - Sales and marketing expenses consist primarily of salaries, commissions, travel and related expenses for personnel engaged in sales, marketing and business development functions, as well as costs associated with promotional and other marketing activities including the cost of units consumed as demos or samples.
+We expect sales and marketing expenses to increase as we hire additional sales personnel, initiate additional marketing programs, develop relationships with new distributors, and expand the number of doctors and medical centers that buy and implant our Argus II product and any future products. - General and administrative expenses consist primarily of salaries and related expenses for executive, legal, finance, human resources, information technology and administrative personnel, as well as recruiting and professional fees, patent filing and annuity costs, insurance costs and other general corporate expenses, including rent.
 We expect general and administrative expenses to increase as we add personnel and incur additional costs related to the growth of our business and operate as a public company.

-Comparison of the Three Months Ended March 31, 2018 and 2017
+Comparison of the Three Months Ended June 30, 2018 and 2017

-We implanted a total of 16 Argus II products during the first quarter of 2018, compared to 14 in the same period of the prior year.
-Of these, six implants were in Europe, the Middle East and Asia (EMEA) in both the first quarter of 2018 and the first quarter of 2017.
-The first Argus II implant in Asia occurred in March 2017 in Taipei, Taiwan.
+We implanted a total of 17 Argus II products during the second quarter of 2018 and 19 in the second quarter of 2017.
+Of these, eight implants were in Europe, the Middle East and Asia (EMEA) in the second quarter of 2018 and ten implants were in EMEA in the second quarter of 2017.

-In North America, there were ten implants in the first quarter of 2018 compared to eight implants in the first quarter of the prior year.
-Of these, there were five implants in the U.S. and three implants in Canada in the first quarter of 2017 compared to nine in the U.S. and one in Canada in the first quarter of 2018.
+In North America, there were nine implants in the second quarter of 2018 which equaled the nine implants in the second quarter of the prior year.
+Of these, there were seven implants in the U.S. and two implants in Canada in the second quarter of 2017 as compared to eight implants in the U.S. and one implant in Canada in the second quarter of 2018.